Nigeria: British colonisation and independence

 In 1903, the British victory in the Battle of Kano gave them a logistical edge in pacifying the heartland of the Sokoto Caliphate and parts of the former Bornu Empire.
 On 13 March 1903, at the grand market square of Sokoto, the last vizier of the caliphate officially conceded to British rule.
 The British appointed Muhammadu Attahiru II as the new caliph.
-Lugard abolished the caliphate but retained the title sultan as a symbolic position in the newly organized Northern Nigeria Protectorate.
+Lugard abolished the caliphate but retained the title sultan as a symbolic position in the newly organised Northern Nigeria Protectorate.
 This remnant became known as "Sokoto Sultanate Council".
-In June 1903, the British defeated the remaining forces of Attahiru.
-By 1906, resistance to British rule had ended.
+In June 1903, the British defeated the remaining northern forces of Attahiru.
+The caliphate forces in the south continued to resist the British and Germans in the Adamawa Wars.
+By 1906, resistance to British rule in the area had been quelled.

 On 1 January 1914, the British formally united the Southern Nigeria Protectorate and the Northern Nigeria Protectorate into the Colony and Protectorate of Nigeria.
 Administratively, Nigeria remained divided into the Northern and Southern Protectorates and Lagos Colony.
 Inhabitants of the southern region sustained more interaction, economic and cultural, with the British and other Europeans owing to the coastal economy.
+Christian missions established Western educational institutions in the protectorates.
+Under Britain's policy of indirect rule and validation of Islamic legitimist tradition, the Crown did not encourage the operation of Christian missions in the northern, Islamic part of the country.

-Following World War II, in response to the growth of Nigerian nationalism and demands for independence, successive constitutions legislated by the British government moved Nigeria toward self-government on a representative and increasingly federal basis.
-By the middle of the 20th century, a great wave for independence was sweeping across Africa.Christian missions established Western educational institutions in the protectorates.
-Under Britain's policy of indirect rule and validation of Islamic tradition, the Crown did not encourage the operation of Christian missions in the northern, Islamic part of the country.
-Some children of the southern elite went to Great Britain to pursue higher education.
-By independence in 1960, regional differences in modern educational access were marked.
+By the mid-20th century following World War II, a wave for independence was sweeping across Africa, in response to the growth of Nigerian nationalism and demands for independence, successive constitutions legislated by the British government moved Nigeria toward self-government on a representative and increasingly federal basis.
+By the eve of independence in 1960, regional differences in modern educational access were marked.
 The legacy, though less pronounced, continues to the present day.
-Imbalances between north and south were expressed in Nigeria's political life as well.
+The balance between north and south was also expressed in Nigeria's political life.
 For instance, northern Nigeria did not outlaw slavery until 1936 whilst in other parts of Nigeria, slavery was abolished soon after colonialism.